Team1690/PC-Docs/README.md

  - Fedora Remix: a linux distribution
  - bash: the default shell fedora uses (equivalent to cmd/powershell on windows)

-## Prerequisites:
- - Basic use of a terminal with: cd, ls, mkdir

 ## Operating System setup
  - Download Vscode by running `winget install -e --id Microsoft.VisualStudioCode` in a windows shell instance